The PropTech Guide to Workplaces [UPDATED JUNE 2021]

 - If you’d like to find out more, read our article exploring why environmental monitoring is such a valuable tool in the workplace.

 Arguably the biggest benefit of improving your IAQ is boosting productivity.
 Staff are the most valuable resource for most companies, typically accounting for 90% of business operating costs.
 Even a 1% improvement in productivity can have a huge impact on the bottom line and competitiveness of any business.

 Studies have even shown that elevated levels of CO2 can cause an 11% reduction in productivity and 23% impairment in decision making.
 By monitoring CO2 in real-time and making any necessary adjustments to keep it at a safe level, companies can create a much more productive workplace.

 We’re always hearing about the issue of outdoor air pollution.
-But did you know that indoor air pollutants are often 2 to 5 times higher than outdoor levels?
+But did you know that indoor air pollutants are often between 2 and 5 times higher than outdoor levels?

 Concentrations of outdoor pollutants rise and fall constantly because of changes in weather, climate, and human activity.
 For example, outdoor pollutants can build up in the lower atmosphere as a result of temperature inversions.
 During periods of cold weather, warm air rises into the upper atmosphere and traps cold air beneath it, causing pollutants to build up at low altitudes.